acatalfano/Election-Web-API-System/README.md

 The Participants each send their votes to the Coordinator and the Coordinator replies with the ID of the Participant that was elected as the "leader".

 The purpose of electing a "leader" API service is beyond the scope of this project; this functionality can be extended to perform some arbitrary task that requires only one service.

-## Under Development
-Will be fully completed around mid-to-late April.